clowdhaus/eksnode/README.md

 1. Fresh slate to build using the latest technologies
     - AL2 AMI -> AL2023
-    - Cgroupsv1 -> Cgroupsv2
+    - cgroup v1 -> v2
-    - Docker is removed and only containerd is considered
+    - Docker is removed and containerd is the default
-      - Additional volume for containerd only
+      - Option to add additional volume for containerd only
     - Add https://github.com/awslabs/soci-snapshotter by default
+    - Add support for "profiles" for different workload types
-    - Change default max PIDs (increase)
+      - Change default max PIDs
     - Add support for network proxy https://github.com/awslabs/amazon-eks-ami/issues/1182
-    - Add crictl by default

 2. Improve the development process and increase confidence in changes
     - Bash scripts -> Rust binary
+      - Reduce the amount of additional tools that need to be installed to facilitate bootstrap process
     - Introduce unit tests, snapshot tests, and various integration tests
     - CLI provides ability to run various commands both locally and on host all through same interface/executable
       - Bootstrap, calc max pods, collect logs, validate configs, etc.